 Michael F. Buchanan is a litigation partner focusing his practice on white collar defense and investigations, cybersecurity, and patent litigation.
 He has tried several complex civil and criminal cases to verdict and argued multiple appeals.
 He has counseled public and private companies on issues relating to data breaches.
 His white collar representations have involved allegations of securities fraud, insider trading, tax fraud, accounting fraud, health care and Medicare/Medicaid fraud, and theft of trade secrets.
-He currently serves on the Monitoring Team for the Newark Police Department, responsible for overseeing the NPD's compliance with a Consent Decree issued by the U.S. Department of Justice.
+He served on the Monitoring Team for the Newark Police Department, responsible for overseeing the NPD's compliance with a Consent Decree issued by the U.S. Department of Justice.

 Mr. Buchanan represents clients in a wide range of cybersecurity and litigation matters.
 He regularly represents companies in the financial services, healthcare, and e-commerce industries in responding to and investigating data breaches and complying with federal and state regulatory requirements.
 Mr. Buchanan writes frequently on privacy and data security issues, and is a founding contributor to the firm’s blog, www.DataSecurityLaw.com.
 He has participated in a number of seminars, including the Rutgers Institution for Professional Education’s “Data Breach: Legal Responsibilities and Ramifications,” and The Law Firm Cyber Risk Conference, regarding data breaches, notification issues, and incident response strategies.

 A skilled trial lawyer, Mr. Buchanan has served as one of the lead attorneys in several complex federal patent trials and international arbitrations on behalf of major pharmaceutical companies.
 He served as first-chair in a patent trials conducted in the Southern District of New York and in the Southern District of Indiana.